Connor Joe Preview, Player Props: Pirates vs. Cubs

-Connor Joe and his .465 on-base percentage over his past 10 games (120 points higher than his season-long percentage), will be in action for the Pittsburgh Pirates against the Chicago Cubs and Justin Steele on August 24 at 7:05 PM ET.
+The Pittsburgh Pirates, including Connor Joe (.523 on-base percentage in past 10 games, 172 points above season-long percentage), battle starting pitcher Kyle Hendricks and the Chicago Cubs at PNC Park, Friday at 7:05 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Cardinals.
+In his last appearance, he strung together two hits (going 2-for-2 with an RBI) against the Cubs.

 Connor Joe Game Info & Props vs. the Cubs